webDevBig/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 [

 What was your general experience with Golem Network?
 What was difficult/frustrating?
+What was a nice surprise?
 For the first time it is difficult to understand how to write code correctly.
 But I think if I have more practice it will be much easier.

-What was a nice surprise?

 In what projects could you utilize Golem Network?
+Maybe in the future, if my projects will need it
 ]

 #### Preview Program

 [

 Were the tasks and instructions adequate and clear?
+Yes

 Is there anything you would improve about the JS Preview program?
+At the moment, everything suits me
 ]